 Matcha vs. Coffee Caffeine: A Head-to-Head Comparison

 The matcha vs coffee caffeine debate starts the moment you're standing in line at your local café, staring at the menu.
 The espresso calls to you, but so does that bright green matcha latte two spots over.
 Both promise energy.
 Both deliver caffeine.
-But the way matcha vs coffee caffeine hits your brain, your body, and your afternoon could not be more different.
+But the way matcha vs coffee caffeine hits your brain, your body, and your afternoon can feel very different.

 This isn't a debate about taste.
 It's a comparison of how two of the world's most popular stimulants actually perform when you need to think clearly, stay sharp, and avoid the 2 p.m. wall.